CaedenPH/Algorithms/README.md

 ## Leetcode
 This is a repository where I will be saving my solutions to the problems I solve on Leetcode.
 I aim to solve the daily challenge everyday and also solve other problems as well.

 ### Languages
 As I start this repository, I will be using Python and Javascript to solve the problems.
 As I get more comfortable solving leetcode problems, I will start using using C++ and Java as well.
+Note: with python submissions, the leetcode runtime and memory usage varies drastically.
+One solution may can get a 5% time submission and at the same time an 80% time submission.

 ### Structure
 The structure of the repository is as follows: